mavaddat/microsoft-graph-docs-contrib/api-reference/v1.0/resources/security-iotdeviceevidence.md

 Namespace: microsoft.graph.security

-Represents an IoT Device that is reported as part of the security detection alert.
+Represents an IoT Device that is reported in the security detection alert.

 Inherits from [alertEvidence](../resources/security-alertevidence.md).